Tunku Tun Aminah Maimunah Iskandariah: Business involvements

 Tunku Tun Aminah has released a range of skincare sets called "Luvins The Royal Art of Beauty" which are specially made for every woman regardless of age.
 "Luvins" comes from the word "Luv Ina".
 This product was initiated by herself and as a sign of love and affection to the users of the product.
 This product has also been manufactured at Mum Bio-Cos Manufacturing in Johor Bahru.

 She has also served as the director and designer for Luvins and received a lot of encouragement from both her parents.
 She stated that she is very interested in the beauty business apart from being a fashion designer.
 These products are also marketed in spas and salons in addition to department stores.
 Luvins hair salon and spa was designed to be built in Johor Bahru.
 In addition, she also wants to diversify this product into makeup, fragrance and shampoo.

-She was also appointed as a member of the Board of Directors of REDtone Company on 3 March 2017 and is the main shareholder of the company.
+She was appointed as a member of the Board of Directors of REDtone Company on 3 March 2017 and is the main shareholder of the company.
 She has extensive experience in leading private organizations across various industries.
 Currently, she is the Chairman of Berjaya Waterfront Sdn Bhd and Berjaya Assets Berhad.
 She also holds the KFC franchise in Stulang Laut, Johor Bahru and is also the president of Johor Darul Ta'zim Football Club (better known as JDT).
+She was also appointed as the chairman of U Mobile on 13 March 2026.